When Philanthropy Meets Portfolio Tax Management

 © 2023 BlackRock, Inc. or its affiliates.
 All rights reserved.
 BLACKROCK and APERIO are trademarks of BlackRock, Inc. or its affiliates.
 Other trademarks are property of their respective owners.

-This material is provided for informational purposes only and is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
+This material is provided for informational purposes only and is not intended to be relied upon as a forecast, research or investment advice.
+The strategies and/or investments referenced may not be suitable for all investors, because the appropriateness of a particular investment or strategy will depend on an investor’s individual circumstances and objectives.
+The information herein is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
 The opinions expressed are subject to change at any time without notice.
 References to specific securities, asset classes and financial markets are for illustrative purposes only and are not intended to be and should not be interpreted as recommendations.

 This material may contain “forward-looking” information that is not purely historical in nature.
 Such information may include, among other things, projections, forecasts, estimates of yields or returns, and proposed or expected portfolio composition.
-Moreover, any historical performance information of other investment vehicles or composite accounts managed by BlackRock, Inc. and/or its subsidiaries (together, “BlackRock”) included in this material is presented by way of example only.
+Moreover, any historical performance information of other investment vehicles or composite accounts managed by Aperio or its BlackRock, Inc., affiliates, included in this material is presented by way of example only.
 No representation is made that any performance presented will be achieved, or that every assumption made in achieving, calculating or presenting either the forward-looking information or the historical performance information herein has been considered or stated in preparing this material.
 Any changes to assumptions that may have been made in preparing this material could have a material impact on the investment returns that are presented herein by way of example.
 Past performance is no guarantee of future results.